Aaron-Speedy/Sugondese/README.md

 #### Conjugation
 To conjugate a word in Sugondese, you find the vowel of the base form of the word and replace it with the corresponding vowel of the form you are conjugating to.
 For example, the base word wad means food and to eat.
 In order to conjugate it into the verb form, you replace a with i, resulting in wid.
-The 7 conjugation patterns in Sugondese are:
+The 6 conjugation patterns in Sugondese are:
 - a/u = noun
 - i/o = verb
 - ia/ua = adjective/adverb
 - ai/au = command : verb
 - oi/ei = question : verb
 - eu/eo = if : verb
-- ue/oe = then : verb

 You've already seen the noun and verb conjugations.
 We'll talk about the others later.
 Try conjugating these words